 - SSU Student is invited to NIWeek!

-The National Instrument based in Santa Rosa has sponsered Luis Reyes, a senior engineering major at SSU, to attend the 20th annual NIWeek conference presented by National Instruments in Austin, Texas.
+The National Instruments based in Santa Rosa has sponsered Luis Reyes, a senior engineering major at SSU, to attend the 20th annual NIWeek conference presented by National Instruments in Austin, Texas.
 More than 3,200 innovators representing a spectrum of industries are expected to participate in this event.
 Luis and his team, Janene Gripppi, a kinesiology major, and Campbell Smith, an engineering major, have been developing a wearable device to quantify hand tremors in patients with Parkinson's disease.
 This project has been sponsored by the AITIS laboratory at SSU and fully funded by CSUPERB.